FCV Dender EH

-Football Club Verbroedering Dender Eendracht Hekelgem, also simply known as Dender or F.C.V.
-Dender, is a Belgian professional football club based in Denderleeuw.
-The club plays the 2025-26 season in the Belgian top division, the Pro League, after winning two promotions in three seasons.
-They rose to the top flight in the 2023-24 season by finishing 2nd in the Challenger Pro League that season.
+Football Club Verbroedering Dender Eendracht Hekelgem, also simply known as Dender or FCV Dender EH, is a Belgian professional football club based in Denderleeuw.
+The club will play in the Challenger Pro League following their loss against Lommel SK in the relegation play-offs.

 The club is named after former clubs KFC Denderleeuw Eendracht Hekelgem and Verbroedering Denderhoutem, which merged at the end of the 2004–05 season, and after the river Dender, which crosses the town of Denderleeuw.
 The home stadium of the club is Florent Beeckmanstadion, located in Denderleeuw.
-Their best league ranking was 12th place in the first division (in 2024-25).
+Their best league ranking was 12th place in the first division (in 2024–25).
 The club colours are blue, red, white and black.

 History

 Early history

 Verbroedering Denderhoutem was founded in 1935 and registered to the Royal Belgian Football Association in 1943.
 They first reached the Promotion (4th-highest level in Belgian football) in the 1980s.
 After several relegations and promotions in the provincial leagues and Promotion, the club finally reached the third division in 1998–99.
 They remained at that level except for one season in 2003–04 when they played in the Promotion.
 After one season back at the third level, Denderhoutem merged with fellow club KFC Denderleeuw EH from the third division.